Helping the Helper: Supporting Peer Counselors via AI-Empowered Practice and Feedback: Abstract

 \section{Abstract}

-Millions of users come to online peer counseling platforms to seek support on diverse topics ranging from relationship stress to anxiety.
-However, studies show that online peer support groups are not always as effective as expected largely due to users' negative experiences with unhelpful counselors.
-Peer counselors are key to the success of online peer counseling platforms, but most of them often do not have systematic ways to receive guidelines or supervision.
-In this work, we introduce \texttt{CARE}: an interactive AI-based tool to empower peer counselors through automatic suggestion generation.
-During the practical training stage, \texttt{CARE} helps diagnose which specific counseling strategies are most suitable in the given context and provides tailored example responses as suggestions.
-Counselors can choose to select, modify, or ignore any suggestion before replying to the support seeker.
-Building upon the Motivational Interviewing framework, \texttt{CARE} utilizes large-scale counseling conversation data together with advanced natural language generation techniques to achieve these functionalities.
-We demonstrate the efficacy of \texttt{CARE} by performing both quantitative evaluations and qualitative user studies through simulated chats and semi-structured interviews.
-We also find that \texttt{CARE} especially helps novice counselors respond better in challenging situations.
+Millions of users come to online peer counseling platforms to seek support.
+However, studies show that online peer support groups are not always as effective as expected, largely due to users' negative experiences with unhelpful counselors.
+Peer counselors are key to the success of online peer counseling platforms, but most often do not receive appropriate training.
+Hence, we introduce \texttt{CARE}: an AI-based tool to empower and train peer counselors through practice and feedback.
+Concretely, \texttt{CARE} helps diagnose which counseling strategies are needed in a given situation and suggests example responses to counselors during their practice sessions.
+Building upon the Motivational Interviewing framework, \texttt{CARE} utilizes large-scale counseling conversation data with text generation techniques to enable these functionalities.
+We demonstrate the efficacy of \texttt{CARE} by performing quantitative evaluations and qualitative user studies through simulated chats and semi-structured interviews, finding that \texttt{CARE} especially helps novice counselors in challenging situations.
+The code is available at \url{https://github.com/SALT-NLP/CARE}.

 \ccsdesc[500]{Human-centered computing~Collaborative and social computing systems and tools}